-- 2.1 The members of the Association are the applicants for incorporation and those persons who subsequently become members in accordance with these Bylaws and who, in either case, have not ceased to be members. - 2.2 1) There are three classes of members: Member Clubs, Individual Members, and Honourary Members. - 2) A Member Club is a club that promotes Speed Skating, and that is organized in a manner that is deemed to be acceptable by the Board.
+- 2.1 The members of the Association are the applicants for incorporation and those persons who subsequently become members in accordance with these Bylaws and who, in either case, have not ceased to be members. - 2.2 1) There are four classes of members: Member Clubs, Individual Members, Affiliated Organizations and Honourary Members. - 2) A Member Club is a club that promotes Speed Skating, and that is organized in a manner that is deemed to be acceptable by the Board.
 A Member Club has the right to notice of and to attend general meetings, and to vote through its authorized representative, or its delegate or delegates. - 3) An Individual Member must be a person and has the right to notice of and to attend general meetings.
 An Individual Member who is also a director has the right to vote.
-No other Individual Member has the right to vote. - 4) An Honourary Member: - a) is a person who has made an outstanding contribution to the Association or to Speed Skating in British Columbia or both, - b) must be appointed by resolution of the Board, which must be confirmed by an ordinary resolution at the next following AGM, - c) pays no annual membership dues, - d) has the right to notice of and to attend general meetings, but does not have the right to vote or to be a director, and - e) may also be an Individual Member. - 2.3 An application for membership must: - 1) be written and made in a form approved by the Board, - 2) include the full name, address, e-mail address, and telephone number of the applicant, - 3) be made to and is subject to the approval of the Board, - 4) in the case of a Member Club, include a copy of the register of members of that Club
+No other Individual Member has the right to vote. - 4) An Affiliated Organization: - a) is an organization that provides Speed Skating programming or services that is not a Member Club in British Columbia, - b) must meet the criteria to be deemed acceptable by the Board and must be appointed by resolution of the Board, which must be confirmed by an ordinary resolution at the next following AGM, - c) pays an annual membership fee, - d) has the right to notice of and attend general meetings, but does not have the ability to vote. - 5) An Honourary Member: - a) is a person who has made an outstanding contribution to the Association or to Speed Skating in British Columbia or both, - b) must be appointed by resolution of the Board, which must be confirmed by an ordinary resolution at the next following AGM, - c) pays no annual membership dues, - d) has the right to notice of and to attend general meetings, but does not have the right to vote or to be a director, and - e) may also be an Individual Member. - 2.3 An application for membership must: - 1) be written and made in a form approved by the Board, - 2) include the full name, address, e-mail address, and telephone number of the applicant, - 3) be made to and is subject to the approval of the Board, - 4) in the case of a Member Club, include a copy of the register of members of that Club